 IFRS 9 introduces a new three-stage expected credit loss model for calculating impairment for financial assets.
 IFRS 9 no longer requires a triggering event to have occurred before credit losses are recognized.
 An entity is required to recognize expected credit losses when financial instruments are initially recognized and to update the amount of expected credit losses recognized at each reporting date to reflect changes in the credit risk of the financial instruments.
 In addition, IFRS 9 requires additional disclosure requirements about expected credit losses and credit risk.

-The completed version of IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is not early adopting the changes to IFRS 9 and it is in the process of assessing the effect of this standard and its related amendments on its financial statements.
+Application of the standard is mandatory for annual periods beginning on or after January 1, 2018.
+The Company has determined that the adoption of this standard does not have a significant impact on its consolidated financial statements.